 11. Furnas Azores

-The Furnas are a must see in the Azores.
 You must visit the picturesque village of Furnas on any trip to the Azores.
 Located on the Portuguese island of Sao Miguel Azores, this town is a natural hotspot of geothermal activity.
-It somehow feels completely different from the rest of the island.
+It somehow feels completely different than the rest of the island.

 12. Witness the Steaming Caldeiras das Furnas

 This spectacular thermal valley on the edge of Lake Furnas is something truly extraordinary.
 You can see the steam and water literally bubbling up out of the ground!
 A boardwalk leading around the northern side of Lake Furnas makes this otherwise scorching valley safe to explore.

 The smell of sulfur is really strong around the caldera.
 I thought it would make me feel sick, but luckily it didn’t.
 We’d recommend coming here later in the day when there are fewer crowds; we visited in the late afternoon and had the place pretty much all to ourselves!
 What bliss.

 The boardwalk at Caldera Das Furnas is open 24 hours a day, and it supposedly costs €2 to park here.
 However, we pulled in and saw no gate and no one to collect money from us.
 Don’t miss the opportunity to watch cozida being cooked by local chefs while you’re here!